mbolaric/vscode-tasks-panel/README.md

 - Add settings options:
     - Disable/enable gulp and grunt task loading.
     - A possibility to search for tasks in workspace sub folders.

+### 0.3.0

+- Add support for NPM tasks defined in package file.